-The implementation risks associated with the preferred scenario are considered to be less significant than the other scenarios.
-The RCC regional supply is considered to be secure until 2024 (Hydrosphere Consulting, 2021a) and RCC is currently investigating options for augmenting the regional supply and has adopted a preferred strategy utilising groundwater sources.
+The implementation risks associated with the recommended scenario are considered to be less significant than the other scenarios.
+RCC is currently investigating options for augmenting the regional supply and has adopted a preferred strategy utilising Marom Creek and new groundwater sources.
 RCC has considered the connection of local water supplies such as Mullumbimby in the development of its long-term strategy.
 BSC should continue to liaise with RCC regarding the security of the regional supply.
-Risk management considerations are discussed in Table 60.
+Risk management considerations are discussed in Table 61.

-Table 60: Risk management measures
+Table 61: Risk management measures

 Risk Description Mitigation Drought conditions are experienced in the near future (prior to full connection to the RCC regional supply) Secure yield modelling suggests the existing supply (including the RCC emergency supply) can meet demand until 2027 in a repeat of the worst drought on record.
 The weir supply will fail in a worse or more prolonged drought than has been experienced in the past.
-The RCC emergency supply can service customers in East Mullumbimby (at a cost of approximately \$2,400 per day).
-Water would be carted to other customers in Mullumbimby (at a cost of up to \$14,300 per day).
-The emergency supply pipeline should be extended to the Azalea Street reservoirs as soon as possible to service the entire town.
-Full emergency supply to the whole of Mullumbimby is estimated to cost \$4,000 per day.
+The RCC emergency supply can service customers in East Mullumbimby (at a cost of approximately \$2,700 per day).
+Water would be carted to other customers in Mullumbimby (at a cost of up to \$17,300 per day).
+The supply pipeline should be extended to the Azalea Street reservoirs as soon as possible to service the entire town.
 The scenario costs are higher than assumed in this report.
-The estimated cost of the regional supply scenario does not include headworks contributions, the transfer of assets and reflect the 2020/21 notional price of bulk water.
-BSC should commence consultation with RCC as soon as possible regarding costs and asset management considerations.
-Community acceptance of the preferred scenario is low.
-The Mullumbimby community may reject connection to the regional supply in preference to remaining independent with a local supply.
-BSC should commence community consultation as soon as possible to communicate the proposed strategy and determine any community concerns that are unresolved (Section 15.1.6).
+The current volatile economic environment continues to impact both local and global economies.
+Local government is not immune from these impacts, and due consideration of this risk should be made for long-term financial planning activities.
+In particular, the construction industry has been impacted with significantly higher costs.
+There is considerable risk of cost changes for large construction projects.
+Financial information in this report has been updated to reflect current estimates of cost inputs including construction, land acquisition, materials, labour, bulk water supply costs, operations and maintenance.
+Sensitivity analysis indicates the regional supply scenario has the lowest NPV even with increased bulk supply costs.
+BSC has commenced consultation with RCC regarding review of the service level agreement to incorporate the outcomes of this strategy.
+Community acceptance of the recommended scenario is low.
+Feedback from the public exhibition phase suggests that some customers do not support a connection to the regional supply in preference to remaining independent with a local supply.
+BSC communicated the proposed strategy during 2024 and responded to community concerns (Section 14.1).
+BSC will continue to liaise with water supply customers.
 RCC is unable to provide a secure supply over the long-term.
 RCC is currently developing its long-term strategy and will continue to investigate actions required to implement its preferred strategy.
 BSC should continue to liaise with RCC regarding implementation of the Future Water Project 2060 for the whole Byron Shire.